Costa Rica vs. Mexico: Which Country Should I Visit on Vacation?

 Beaches in Costa Rica vs. Mexico

-People visit Mexico and Costa Rica for the stunning beaches, so you can’t go wrong with either of these countries for a beach vacation.
+People go to Mexico and Costa Rica for the stunning beaches, so you can’t go wrong with either of these countries for a beach vacation.
 Here is an overview of the famous beach destinations in Costa Rica and Mexico to see how each compares.

 Mexico